 Banking jobs are an excellent fit for anybody interested in personal finance, business, and math.
-Banks typically provide excellent benefits, opportunities for advancement, and a variety of positions that include customer-facing roles and analytical duties.
-If you like the idea of working in an office environment and working with numbers, you may want to try a career in banking.
+Banks typically provide excellent benefits, opportunities for advancement, and an office environment to work in.
+Plus, there are a variety of positions that include customer-facing roles and analytical duties.
+If you like the idea of working indoors and dealing with numbers, you may want to try a career in banking.

 How to Become a Banker

 Start by identifying the type of banking career that appeals to you most, and develop your skills to advance your career.

 You can work in retail banks and credit unions nationwide, commercial bank divisions with a focus on business needs, investment banks that help firms raise capital, and other types of institutions.